 Today we live in an age of moral decline.
 It seems like character hardly counts any more.
 Sadly enough, this general lack of character and conduct, has permeated into the Body of Christ.
 Now more than ever Christian character, and behavior is hardly distinguishable from unbelievers in the world today.

 When we choose to live a life that honors God in all that we do, our inheritance of moral stability will coincide with our financial decisions, and our work ethics.
 It will even be reflecting in; how we speak to people, how we speak and discipline our children, and how we love our wives (if you’re married).

 Proverbs 13:11 (AMPC) Wealth [not earned but] won in haste or unjustly or from the production of things for vain or detrimental use [such riches] will dwindle away, but he who gathers little by little will increase [his riches].

 You’ve heard the saying, it doesn’t matter what you do for a living, just work unto God?
 If you’re a janitor, be a good janitor.
 If you’re a car salesman; then be the best car salesman.

-While this is true, the HOW we are employed is just as important in the history of our legacy.
+While this is true, how we are employed, is just as important in the history of our legacy.

 If we are earning a living from: lying, stealing, and cheating; what type of example does that leave for our children?